-Thermal printers work in a different way to standard home printers, which tend to use laser or inkjet technology.
-Thermal printers use heat to transfer pigments onto a surface, turning the coating of the thermal paper black in the areas where it's heated.
-The big advantage of this is that it means there's no need to buy ink cartridges; you just need the paper and the printer itself.
+The big advantage of thermal printers is that there's no need to buy ink cartridges; you just need the paper and the printer itself.
 They're also smaller and lighter than most regular printers.

-On the other hand the disadvantages of thermal printers is that they're often more expensive to buy than standard printers, and, while you don't need to buy ink, you do need to buy thermal paper rather than regular paper.
+On the other hand, the disadvantages of thermal printers are that they're often more expensive to buy than standard printers, and, while you don't need to buy ink, you do need to buy thermal paper rather than regular paper.
 They also have colour limitations, and thermal printing fades over time.